shasaur/c-sharp-razor-playground/README.md

 # Dotnet Razor Example Project

-This is just a simple auto-generated example project for simulating a front-end developer coming onto a brown field project and being tasked with adding new pages.
+This is just a simple auto-generated example project for simulating a front-end developer coming onto a brown field project and being tasked with adding new features and content.

+## Running

+Use `dotnet watch run` to run and hot-reload any changes.

 ## wwwroot/lib/